Arts at BCMS

-During their time in Eucalyptus and Sequoia classrooms, students continue to build skills in a variety of artistic media and techniques with Kathleen.
+During their time in Eucalyptus and Sequoia classrooms, students continue to build skills in a variety of artistic media and techniques with Lillian.
 These techniques are employed in research and other projects, when visual aids are useful in demonstrating a student’s knowledge of the subject.
 Study of art history is introduced to help the students understand how art fits into the context of our culture.
 Students take field trips to museums, galleries, sculpture gardens and more to further their understanding and appreciation of the visual arts.

 All people are human beings with imaginations.
 Imagination is something great which reflects the light and asks for enlargement.

 - Maria Montessori, The Child, Society and the World

 Through dramatic play and games, Toddlers and Primary children learn expressive language to help relay their feelings, wants and needs to the other people in their lives.
 Teachers use role-play to model the behavior they like to see in the classroom.
 Children use dolls and dress up clothes to pretend to be the caring adults they see in their own lives, or characters they’ve seen in books or other media.
-Once per week, our Drama teacher Megan Watt brings music, costumes and games to the preschool environments to further exploration of movement, feelings and expressive language.
+Once per week, our Drama teacher Lillian Myers, brings music, costumes and games to the preschool environments to further exploration of movement, feelings and expressive language.

-In our Elementary program, drama and theatre become serious topics of discussion and practice.
+In our Elementary program, drama and theater become serious topics of discussion and practice.
 The children explore the dramatic arts both through time and across cultures, and act out stories and plays.
 Instead of celebrating Halloween, we celebrate Day of Honor - each child chooses, researches, and prepares a monologue performance based on the life of a historical person they admire.
 Each year, under the direction of Megan Watt, the Elementary classrooms (sometimes together, sometimes separately) perform a play to showcase their work in theatrical arts.
 The students help with the design and decoration of sets, costumes and scripts.
 As with all areas within the Montessori environment, the Dramatic Arts build and reinforce other curricula in the classroom; language arts, music, fine arts, history, mathematics, science, social studies, physical movement and more are all incorporated in the Drama program.